 The KM is solid and hefty, but not oppressively so.
 There are far heavier SLRs out there.
 The controls are all in the places SLRs of the era tended to put them, so there’s little learning curve.

 I had the most fun, and was most impressed, with the 55 mm lens.
-I attached it and headed to the freshly renovated Juan Solomon Park near my home to shoot its new playground equipment.
-I was shooting Fujicolor 200.
+It and I went to the freshly renovated Juan Solomon Park near my home to shoot its new playground equipment.
+Fujicolor 200 was aboard.

 I was very impressed with the results from the 55 mm lens for its crisp details and easy blurred backgrounds.
 Here’s a photo of a bouquet I made on Kodak T-Max 400.